oppia/oppia-web-developer-docs/Coding-style-guide.md

 - If you need to raise an Exception, just do `raise Exception` -- no need to define custom exceptions.
 We tend to use exceptions fairly sparingly, though.
 - Otherwise, please follow the [Google Python style guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md).
 In particular:
   - There should be two empty lines before any top-level class or function definition.
-  - It's OK for the initial documentation string to be more than one line long.
+  - It's OK for the initial documentation string to be more than one-line long.
   - Prefer string interpolation over concatenation -- e.g. prefer: `'My string %s' % varname` to `'My string ' + varname`.
   - Indentation inside parentheses: Let [Black](#black) handle indentation and line breaks automatically.
     Do **not** manually align to the opening parenthesis or indent by a fixed number of spaces.